nanostores/nanostores/README.md

 Stores have two modes: **active** and **disabled**.
 By default, store is in disabled mode and do not keep value.
 On the first subscriber, store will call initializer and will move to active mode.
-1 second after unsubscribing of the last listener, store will call destructor and remove store’s value from the memory.
+1 second after unsubscribing of the last listener, store will call destructor.

 The only way to get store’s value is to subscribe to store’s changes: